vg-json-data/sm-json-data/logicalRequirements.md

 ```json
 {"spikeHits": 6}
 ```

+__Additional considerations:__

+While this is true to some extent for every strat that requires taking intentional punctual damage, spike hits especially are featured quite prominently in some unforgiving strats.
+It might be a good idea to apply a leniency factor to those, possibly as an option that can vary by difficulty.

 #### thornHits object
 A `thornHits` object represents the need for Samus to intentionally take a number of hits from the game's weaker spikes, found mainly in Brinstar.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage per thorn hit is 16 with Power Suit, 8 with Varia, and 4 with Gravity Suit.